rossberg/wasm/README.md

 * *validate* modules defined in it,
 * *execute* invocations to functions exported by a module.

-The file format is a (very dumb) form of *script* that cannot just define a module, but also specify memory size and batch a sequence of invocations.
+The file format is a (very dumb) form of *script* that cannot just define a module, but also batch a sequence of invocations.

 The interpreter can also be run as a REPL, allowing to enter pieces of scripts interactively.